Trading Your Wife for Your Life?

 Did Avram Have a Plan?

-Two other aspects make one wonder what Avram was thinking.
+Two other aspects of the story make one wonder what Avram was thinking.
 En route to Egypt, Avram tells Sarai "Behold, now I know that you are beautiful", perhaps suggesting that he had never before realized this.
 Is it possible that Avram was really oblivious to this fact until now, and that, had he known earlier, he never would have taken this course of action?

-Furthermore, why did he specifically request that Sarai pretend that she is his sister?
+Furthermore, why did Avram specifically request that Sarai pretend that she is his sister?
 Was this simply the easiest way of disguising Avram's status as husband while still explaining why they were traveling together?
 Or, was there some other advantage to being viewed specifically as siblings?
 Was Avram looking to save only himself, or was this part of a ruse whereby he hoped to save Sarai as well?